-Over the last few decades, as artificial trees have improved in quality and appearance, Americans have begun moving away from fresh cut trees and investing in reusables for their holiday celebrations.
+Over the last few decades, as artificial trees have improved in quality and appearance, people have begun moving away from fresh-cut trees and investing in reusables for their holiday celebrations.
 Now, nearly 80% of American households that celebrate with a Christmas tree choose an artificial one.
-It’s not an entirely modern phenomena of course: Theodore Roosevelt, the 26th President of the US famous for his concern for the country’s environment, was so outraged by the wanton slaughter of trees that he banned his family from engaging in the destructive behavior of cutting a tree only to watch it slowly die inside the house!
+It’s not an entirely modern phenomenon of course: Theodore Roosevelt, the 26th President of the US famous for his concern for the country’s environment, was so outraged by the wanton slaughter of trees that he banned his family from engaging in the destructive behavior of cutting a tree only to watch it slowly die inside the house!
 Today, people are more conscious of the impacts of waste and deforestation, and the carbon costs of transporting goods over long distances.
 For many households, an artificial tree makes sense.

-In Hawaii, there are additional concerns with Christmas trees sent from the mainland.
+In Hawai’i, there are additional concerns with Christmas trees sent from the mainland.
 Importing live plants to Hawaii is considered the highest risk pathway for invasive species introductions.
 Pests, like the semi slug, little fire ants, and coqui frogs, all hitched rides on live plants.
 Although newer protocols on Christmas tree imports have reduced the number of pests introductions resulting from this particular pathway, there is still always some risk.

 Not sure if an artificial tree is right for you?
 Consider these benefits!

 - There is no need to sweep every day!
 No pine needles, no sap, no spilled water – artificial trees are easy to care for.

 - Green that lasts the whole holiday season!
 No drooping or brown needles.

 - No side to turn to the wall: you will have a beautiful tree from every angle.